 (4) Units of study counted towards a major may not count toward the Liberal Studies requirements.

-(2) Progression within the Dalyell Stream
+(3) Progress within the Dalyell Stream

-(2) Admission and award requirements for honours in Science are described in the Coursework Policy and in these course resolutions.
-Admission and award requirements for honours in Arts are described in the Coursework Policy and the Resolutions of the Faculty of Arts and Social Sciences.
+(2) Admission and award requirements for Honours in Science are described in the Coursework Policy and in these course resolutions.
+Admission and award requirements for Honours in Arts are described in the Coursework Policy and the Resolutions of the Faculty of Arts and Social Sciences.

 (3) General conditions of candidature include:

-(a) Students must complete the requirements for the honours course full-time over two consecutive semesters.
-If the Faculty is satisfied that a student is unable to attempt the honours course on a full-time basis permission may be granted by the Associate Dean to undertake honours part-time.
+(a) Students must complete the requirements for the Honours course full-time over two consecutive semesters.
+If the Faculty is satisfied that a student is unable to attempt the Honours course on a full-time basis permission may be granted by the Associate Dean to undertake Honours part-time.

-(4) To qualify for the award of honours, a student must complete the required number of credit points of honours undergraduate units of study, as described in the Arts or Science Honours Unit of Study Table (Table A).
+(4) To qualify for the award of Honours, a student must complete the required number of credit points of Honours undergraduate units of study, as described in the Arts or Science Honours Unit of Study Table (Table A).

-(5) The grade of honours and the honours mark are determined by the performance in only the units of study listed in the Arts or Science Honours Unit of Study Table.
+(5) The grade of Honours and the Honours mark are determined by the performance in only the units of study listed in the Arts or Science Honours Unit of Study Table.

 (6) Honours is awarded as outlined in the Coursework Policy.

-(2) Students who commenced their candidature prior to 1 January 2022 may complete the requirements in accordance with the resolutions in force at the time of their commencement.
+(2) Students who commenced their candidature prior to 1 January 2024 should complete the requirements in accordance with the resolutions in force at the time of their commencement.